 Pityriasis rosea has to be differentiated from other look-alike conditions like:

 - Tineacorporis- these skin lesions may look like herald patch but here there are few lesions as compared to pityriasisrosea, and secondary skin lesions do not follow. positive fungus culture confirms the diagnosis.

 - GuttatePsoriasis- eruption follow upper respiratory tract infection.
-Skin biopsy confirms diagnosis.
+Skin biopsy confirms the diagnosis.

-- Syphillis- Patients with pityriasis like rash with history of risk factors for sexually transmitted disease, syphilis should be suspected until proved otherwise.
+- Syphillis- Patients with pityriasis like a rash with a history of risk factors for sexually transmitted disease, syphilis should be suspected until proved otherwise.
 Herald patch is absent in syphilitic rash.

 Treatment of Pityriasis Rosea in Children